 What are the Responsibilities of a Self-Directed IRA Custodian?

 The majority of all Self-Directed IRA custodians are non-bank trust companies for the reasons outlined above.
 The Self-Directed IRA custodian or trust company will typically have a banking relationship with a bank who will hold the IRA funds in a special account called an omnibus account, offering each Self-Directed IRA client FDIC protection of IRA funds up to $250,000 held in the account.
 For example, IRA Financial Trust is a non-banking IRA custodian.
-IRA Financial Trust has partnered with Northern Trust, one of the most respected private banks in the world, to offer our Self-Directed IRA clients a safe and secure way to make Self-Directed IRA investments.

 The following are the primary roles and responsibilities of a Self-Directed IRA custodian: